Myo-Hset/CTI-Integration-Home-Lab/README.md

 ## Objective

-Creating the CentralLight Open Source Threat Intelligence Home Lab to easy access and utiliziing the Open source Threat intelligent tool.
+Creating the CentralLight Open Source Threat Intelligence Home Lab for easy access and utilization of open‑source threat intelligence tools.
+And intregration with splunk.

 ## Skills Learned
 - Deployed Ubuntu server and integrated it with OpenCTI and Splunk for centralized threat intelligence management.